 You can also try starting some of the common SAD treatment a little early to get ahead of the symptoms.
 There are four categories that those treatments fall into, according to the NIMH.

 This is a simple therapy that is pretty straightforward.
 Here’s how it works: you’ll spend time every day in front of a big light box from fall until spring.
 You’ll spend 30 or 45 minutes every day in front of that light, which is the same color temperature as natural daylight.

 The idea here is to give you more exposure to daylight to counteract the loss of sunshine hours in the fall and winter.
-It’s a simple treatment that works for most.
+It’s a simple treatment that works for most by helping to sort of reset your internal clock.
 It may not work for you if you’ve got eye conditions or take medications that make you more sensitive to bright light.

 Sometimes you just need to talk things out.
 That’s where cognitive behavioral therapy comes in.
 It helps people learn to handle difficult situations.

 Cognitive behavioral therapy has been adapted to treat those that are dealing with the winter blues.
 Usually, you’ll go to two weekly group sessions for a period of six weeks.
 The goal of this method is to take those dark thoughts that are associated with winter and replace them with happy thoughts.

 Antidepressant medicines are commonly prescribed to SAD patients since studies show seasonal affective disorder is related to problems with serotonin levels.
 Selective serotonin reuptake inhibitors (SSRIs) increase the levels of serotonin in the brain.
 The serotonin increase helps keep patients in a good mood.